Michigan, Arizona among 5 states holding primaries Tuesday

 Aug.
-4 (UPI) -- Five states will hold primary elections on Tuesday as some high profile members of Congress seek to fend off challengers from within their parties.
+4 (UPI) -- Five states held primary elections on Tuesday with some high-profile members of Congress seeking to fend off challengers from within their parties.

-Some of the major races on the docket Tuesday include Democratic Reps.
-Rashida Tlaib of Michigan, William Lacy Clay of Missouri and Republican Rep. Steve Watkins of Kansas, along with key races in Arizona and Washington state.
+Some of the incumbents on the ballot Tuesday include Democratic Reps.
+Rashida Tlaib of Michigan, William Lacy Clay of Missouri and Republican Rep. Steve Watkins of Kansas.
+Key races are also being held in Arizona and Washington state.

 Michigan